 Arizona Catholic Conference

-The Catholic Church is represented at the legislature by the Arizona Catholic Conference (ACC), which is the public policy voice of the Dioceses of Tucson, Phoenix, and Gallup.
+The Arizona Catholic Conference (ACC) is the public policy voice of the Dioceses of Tucson, Phoenix, and Gallup, and represents the Church on legislative matters.
 Our core beliefs involve respect for all human life from conception until natural death.
-While some issues are always more important than others, the ACC’s 2005 Legislative Agenda reflects the most significant issues of our time and are based on this central theme of Catholic teaching.
+While some issues are always more important than others, our priorities reflect the most significant issues of our time and are based on this central theme of Catholic teaching.